realityforge/Quake-III-Arena/asset_bundles.md

 The asset-specific metadata that may be required on download:
 * signature and signer to verify providence of asset or asset bundle.
+* It may be that an asset bundle has multiple signatures and one may be from the original assemblers while others indicate the registry that distributed the bundle.
+(Potentially clients could restrict asset bundles to those loaded from particular locations)

 The asset-specific metadata that is likely required by creators:
 * license (i.e. `CC` versus `Properietry`).
 License metadata can be on both the individual asset and the asset bundle and may impact capabilities like the ability to download the asset from a server.
 * build-time directives (i.e. "shader" files include a lot of information that is only relevant when creating new content or loading into editors)
 * the raw "un-compiled asset".
 Most file formats are derived from another format and then are exported.
 In some cases this format may be useful to distribute to support creators.
+* A link to the registry that distributes the asset bundle.
+It may also indicate a mechanism by which a server can determine whether a user has a license for a particular bundle.
+* A link to a website (potentially restricted to the registry) that describes or reviews the asset.
+This could be a developer owned variant of lvlworld.

 If the "non-runtime" specific asset data ever grows "too" large then it could be split into a separate asset bundle that depends on the runtime bundle.